-POD cars
+POD Cars

-Most POD cars have been adapted purely for film purposes and so the vehicle no longer complies with construction and use legislation.
-The Road Traffic Act and construction and use regulations still apply to a public road, even one that is closed under a traffic order.
+Most POD cars have been adapted purely for film purposes and therefore will not comply with Road Vehicles Construction and Use Regulations 1986 nor Section 41 RTA 1988, and therefore will not be road legal.
+The Road Traffic Act and construction and use regulations apply to a public road, even one that is closed under a traffic order.

-To enable a vehicle that does not comply with construction and use legislation to be driven on public roads, the production MUST liaise with the MPS Film Unit who will provide advice and guidance regarding the process of obtaining a Vehicle Special Order (VSO) under Section 44 of the United Kingdom Road Traffic Act 1988, from the Department for Transport.
+To enable a vehicle that does not comply with construction and use legislation to be driven on public roads, the production MUST liaise with the MPS Film Unit who will provide advice and guidance regarding the process of obtaining a Vehicle Special Order (VSO) under Section 44 of the Road Traffic Act 1988, from the Department for Transport.